cha2ranga/powerstore-csm-resiliency/README.md

 ![Node Down](https://github.com/cha2ranga/powerstore-csm-resiliency/blob/main/images/sfs4.jpg)

-After few min (lessthan 5min) pod will recreate automatically.
-As you can see, pod now recreated on "rke-w2" node Without this resiliency option, pod will be on "Terminating" state until worker node comes up.
-Usually manual clean up required.
+The pod will automatically recreate within a few minutes (less than 5 minutes).
+You can observe that the recreated pod is now on the "rke-w2" node.
+Without this resiliency option, the pod will remain in a "Terminating" state until the worker node is operational again, which typically requires manual cleaning up.

 ![PowerStore](https://github.com/cha2ranga/powerstore-csm-resiliency/blob/main/images/sfs5.jpg)

-From the PowerStore UI, now you will see volume is attached to "rke-w2" node.
+From the PowerStore UI, you will see volume attached to the "rke-w2" node.

 ![PowerStore](https://github.com/cha2ranga/powerstore-csm-resiliency/blob/main/images/sfs6.jpg)

-You can verify futher in PowerStore evnts
+You can verify futher in PowerStore events

 ![PowerStore evnts](https://github.com/cha2ranga/powerstore-csm-resiliency/blob/main/images/sfs7.jpg)